What are we doing?

-NIHR CLAHRC Greater Manchester (GM) is working in partnership with the Greater Manchester Health and Social Care Partnership (GMHSCP) in collaboration with the ten GM Clinical Commissioning Groups (CCGs) to investigate long-term workforce challenges in general practice across the region, in line with the Workforce Strategy of the GM Health and Social Care Partnership.
+Working in partnership with the Greater Manchester Health and Social Care Partnership (GMHSCP) in collaboration with the ten GM Clinical Commissioning Groups (CCGs) to investigate long-term workforce challenges in general practice across the region, in line with the Workforce Strategy of the GM Health and Social Care Partnership.
+The project will aim to

 Why is it important?

 At present, we do not have a clear understanding of the current workforce landscape or the associated challenges facing GM general practices.
-To address those gaps in current knowledge we will:
+By addressing the knowledge gaps identified and feeding back to relevant partners, including CCGs and primary care commissioners, we can provide meaningful guidance for the development of the primary care workforce in GM.

 How will we do it?